asunboi/yap/README.md

 [https://lh3.github.io/2017/11/13/which-human-reference-genome-to-use]
 [https://www.encodeproject.org/data-standards/reference-sequences/]

+# 03/27/25
+Edited runall script for Cassie.

 # 03/26/25
 Yap Summary on R plate; RNA mapping quality across all wells looks way poorer than the amplified plates.
 No hits on Foxg1; Can look into alignment but I would predict that we get nothing.
 Less than 10% mapping.

+Trimmed and aligned R1/2 with ecker trimming standards, both reads mapping at >90% now.
+Extracted alignment to chrG, and then tested to see if R2 found grna that R1 missed.
+Only 1 extra read was identified, with a 4bp overlap with the protospacer (not very significant).
+Since this is the case, we will treat R1 as identifying the majority of gRNA sequences.
+Extracted raw R1/2 that aligned to protospacer sequences, send the file paths to cassie.

 # 03/25/25
 Ran Cassie's R plate.